Getting Your Mammogram

 How Often Should I Have A Mammogram?

-- Women should be able to start screening as early as age 40.
-It’s a good idea to start talking with your health care provider at age 40 about when you should begin screening.
+- It’s a good idea to start talking with your health care provider at age 40 about when you should begin screening.
+The American Cancer Society recommends women should have the choice to start screening with yearly mammograms as early as age 40.

 - Women who have had cancer or problems may need to have them earlier and more frequently.
 It is important that you talk with your physician about the time that is right for you.